dominiksalvet/gim/METHODS.md

 ## Notes

 * All arguments stated above are **delivered automatically by gim**.
 * A prefix argument represents a suggested installation directory for Git projects.
-If a Git project uses it, gim can perform both global and local installations.
+If a Git project uses the prefix, gim can perform both global and local installations.